netlabs-foundation/luthier/doc/sphinx/usage.rst

 JMS Transport
 -------------

+**Location:** ``uy.com.netlabs.luthier.endpoint.jms.Jms``

 JMS is a transport type that supports all the possible endpoints thanks to its versatility.
-Its endpoint factory is located at ``uy.com.netlabs.luthier.endpoint.jms.Jms``.
 It has two main options:

 .. code-block:: scala